 The limited grid resolution hence introduces errors in the simulated precipitation fields, leading to biases in short-term spatial patterns and long-term summary statistics.
 These biases need to be addressed prior to passing the ESM precipitation fields to impact models.
 In particular, climate impact models are often developed and calibrated with input data from reanalysis data rather than ESM simulations.
-These reanalyses are created with data assimilation routines and combine various observations with high-resolution weather models.
+These reanalyzes are created with data assimilation routines and combine various observations with high-resolution weather models.
 They hence provide a much more realistic input than the ESM simulations and statistical bias correction methods are necessary to remove biases in the ESM simulations output and to make them more similar to the reanalysis data for which the impact models are calibrated.
 Quantile mapping (QM) is a standard technique to correct systematic errors in ESM simulations.
-QM estimates a mapping between distributions from historical simulations and observations that can thereafter be applied to future simulations in order to provide more accurate simulated precipitation fields to impact models (Déqué, 2007; Tong et al., 2021; Gudmundsson et al., 2012; Cannon et al., 2015).
+QM estimates a mapping between distributions from historical simulations and observations that can thereafter be applied to future simulations in order to provide more accurate simulated precipitation fields to impact models (Cannon et al., 2015; Déqué, 2007; Gudmundsson et al., 2012; Tong et al., 2021).

-State-of-the-art bias correction methods such as QM are, however, confined to address errors in the simulated frequency distributions locally, i.e., at every grid cell individually.
-Unrealistic spatial patterns of the ESM output, which would require spatial context, have so far not been addressed by post-processing methods.
+State-of-the-art bias correction methods such as QM are, however, confined to address errors in the simulated frequency distributions locally, that is, at every grid cell individually.
+Unrealistic spatial patterns of the ESM output, which would require spatial context, have so far not been addressed by postprocessing methods.
 For precipitation, this is particularly important because it has characteristic high intermittency not only in time but also in its spatial patterns.
-Multivariate bias correction approaches have recently been developed, aiming to improve spatial dependencies (Vrac, 2018; Cannon, 2018).
+Multivariate bias correction approaches have recently been developed, aiming to improve spatial dependencies (Cannon, 2018; Vrac, 2018).
 However, these approaches are typically only employed in regional studies, as the input dimension becomes too large for global high-resolution ESM simulations.
 Moreover, such methods have been reported to suffer from instabilities and overfitting, while differences in their applicability and assumptions make them challenging to use (François et al., 2020).

-Artificial neural networks from computer vision and image processing have been successfully applied to various tasks in Earth system science, ranging from weather forecasting (Weyn et al., 2020; Rasp & Thuerey, 2021; Ravuri et al., 2021; Bi et al., 2023; Zhang et al., 2023), to post-processing numerical weather prediction fields (Grönquist et al., 2021; Price & Rasp, 2022; Wang et al., 2023), by extracting spatial features with convolutional layers (LeCun et al., 2015).
-Such deep learning-based post-processing methods can be roughly grouped into two categories, using either paired or unpaired training data.
-Wang and Tian (2022), for instance, train a supervised CNN on paired data to correct temperature biases in the output of a ESM from the Climate Model Intercomparison Project phase 6 (CMIP6).
-On the other hand, Ravuri et al. (2021) use a generative ML model for highly skilful precipitation nowcasting.
+Artificial neural networks from computer vision and image processing have been successfully applied to various tasks in Earth system science, ranging from weather forecasting (Bi et al., 2023; Rasp & Thuerey, 2021; Ravuri et al., 2021; Weyn et al., 2020; Zhang et al., 2023), to postprocessing numerical weather prediction fields (Grönquist et al., 2021; Price & Rasp, 2022; Wang et al., 2023), by extracting spatial features with convolutional layers (LeCun et al., 2015).
+Such deep learning-based postprocessing methods can be roughly grouped into two categories, using either paired or unpaired training data.
+Wang and Tian (2022), for instance, train a supervised convolutional neural network on paired data to correct temperature biases in the output of a ESM from the Climate Model Intercomparison Project phase 6 (CMIP6).
+On the other hand, Ravuri et al. (2021) use a generative machine learning model for highly skillful precipitation nowcasting.